lloydwilliams/observability-pipelines/vagrant/ubuntu/README.md

 vagrant up
 ```

-## Running the Observability Pipelines Worker:
+## Running the Observability Pipelines Worker

 But after it's up and running, ssh as the observability-pipelines-worker.